sebastiencarceles/books_odb/README.md

 This is a simple example project, to illustrate the online course Learn Ruby on Rails QUICKLY (currently available only in french: [Apprendre Ruby on Rails RAPIDEMENT](https://TODO/link) on Udemy).

+There is one branch per chapter of the online course.
+So if you want the most advanced version of the project, check out the last branch.

 ## Ruby version
 2.5.0